zulip/zulip/docs/testing/testing-with-node.md

 is just placed in the test file, to prevent bloating of `zjquery` with functions that are only used in a single test.

-A good sign that you need to stub something out is getting an error of the type:
+If you need to stub, you will see an error of this form:
-`TypeError: <component>.<method> is not a function`
+`Error: You must create a stub for $("#foo").bar`

 The `zjquery` library itself is only about 500 lines of code, and can also be a useful resource if you're having trouble debugging DOM